 - Minor facility/utility upgrades necessary to support the equipment (not to exceed $10,000) are allowed within the $100,000 limit.

-- Extended maintenance or service contracts on new equipment and costs of consumables are not allowed from EVPRP funds (see Cost Sharing or Matched Funding below)
+- Extended maintenance/warranty and training or service contracts on new equipment and costs of consumables are not allowed from EVPRP funds (see Cost Sharing or Matched Funding below)

 Review Criteria and Process